fabricius1/azure-machine-learning-api-deployment/README.md

 > ```http://localhost:8000/lm/api/predict/29.5```

 4. In the `predict` route, you can pass distances as integers (17 or 28, for example) or floats with either a dot or a comma as decimal separators (either 29.4 or 29,4 would be valid options).
 However, only distances between 5 and 32 are allowed to avoid model extrapolation.
 The reason for that is that we can't garantee that the model would continue behaving in a linear manner below the minimum or above the maximum distance observed in the dataset used to train the model.

+# Possible minor issue after accessing the `predict` route for the first time

+When the `predict` API route makes a successful prediction, the terminal running Django will keep running.
+However, one will not be able to stop it from running with CTRL + C anymore.
+This is an issue already identified in the *rpy2* module (more information in https://github.com/rpy2/rpy2/issues/875).

+If you run into this problem, close the terminal tab and open a new one.

 # Techs used in this project